The Pareto Frontier of Resilient Jet Tagging: Introduction

 Economists say, ``When a measure becomes a target, it ceases to be a good measure.''~\cite{10.2307/2232324} While the accuracy of an ML/AI classifier, often measured by `AUC' (area under the ROC curve), is a critical benchmark, fixation on this quantity can lead to sub-optimal outcomes in analyses.
 As model complexity increases, they can become susceptible to learning idiosyncrasies of the simulated training sample rather than genuine generalizable physics information.
 This has been studied by ATLAS~\cite{JETM-2023-06}, which showed that classifiers are more susceptible to uncertainties related to physics modeling than those related to detector effects.
 Similar studies have explored solutions to generalizability~\cite{Butter:2022xyj}.

 In this work, we evaluate architectures that are often used for tagging in terms of their AUC and their simulation model-dependence, or`resilience'~\cite{Soyez:2018opl,Proceedings:2018jsb}.
 Models with varying complexities were trained and tested on \emph{different} Monte Carlo (MC) simulated datasets; then used to construct the `Pareto frontier'~\cite{10.1007/978-3-540-88908-3_14} of AUC \emph{vs.} resilience.
-We perform a case study to demonstrate the risk of biasing downstream parameter estimation tasks when using models with low resilience.
+We studied knowledge distillation from complex to simple network types as one approach to beating the Pareto frontier, as it had previously been reported to improve the tagging performance of simple networks~\cite{Liu:2023dio}.
+While we were unsuccessful in overcoming the frontier set without Distillation techniques, studying resilience in the context of distillation was nevertheless of interest.
+Finally, we perform a case study to demonstrate the risk of biasing downstream parameter estimation tasks when using models with low resilience.
 We advocate for a holistic approach to classifier design that includes multiple benchmarks, suited to the application.